Ahmad Jannati: Sanctions

 In February 2020, the U.S. Treasury Department sanctioned Jannati for "preventing free and fair elections in Iran."

 Personal life

 Jannati's wife was Sediqeh Mazaheri, with whom he had four sons.
 She died in 2015, and he later remarried.
 His son Hossein Jannati was a member of People's Mojahedin of Iran and was killed in a street battle by the Islamic Republic security forces in 1981.
-He is also the father of Ali Jannati, who served as Minister of Culture.
+His son Ali Jannati served as Minister of Culture.